-Cost: Staff time only if conducted internally, or \$50,000 if using an outside consultant.
+Cost: Staff time only, if conducted internally. \$50,000 if using an outside consultant.

-It is recommended that the CRD, the Williams Lake First Nation and the City of Williams Lake discuss and implement (if not already in place) a strategic flood management strategy for the Williams Lake River Valley that accounts for cultural and environmental values, critical infrastructure, access, and land movement within the valley area.
-The current flood mitigation protection projects implemented during response and recovery suggest the need for an overall strategy for a flood risk assessment and mitigation plan to address the current mixture of bank stabilisation with assessment of downstream consequences.
+It is recommended that the CRD, the Williams Lake First Nation and the City of Williams Lake discuss and implement a strategic flood management strategy for the Williams Lake River Valley (if one is not already in place) that accounts for cultural and environmental values, critical infrastructure, access and land movement within the valley area.
+The current flood-mitigation protection projects implemented during response and recovery suggest the need for an overall strategy for a flood risk assessment and mitigation plan to address the current mixture of bank stabilisation with assessment of downstream consequences.

-RECOMMENDATION: UNDERTAKE FLOOD RISK ASSESSMENTS AND MITIGATION PLAN FOR AREAS OF FLOOD CONCERN.
+RECOMMENDATION: UNDERTAKE FLOOD RISK ASSESSMENTS AND MITIGATION PLANS FOR AREAS OF FLOOD CONCERN.